 The centre accommodates a large team of experts, research facilities and specialised systems to support the development of new treatments for conditions such as spinal muscular atrophy, motor neurone diseases, myasthenia gravis and muscular dystrophy.
 We raised £1.4m to help create the centre.

 Neuroimaging Analysis Centre

-In the past five years, the number of patients treated annually at The National has reached over 186,000.
+In the past five years, the number of patients admitted annually to The National Hospital exceeds 100,000.
 This increased demand has a major impact on the services provided by our neuroradiology team which carries out more than 47,000 examinations and diagnostic reports each year.
 We raised £1.3m to help set up a new centre which benefits patients suffering with conditions ranging from Parkinson’s and Prion disease to neuromuscular and neurodegenerative conditions including dementia, as well as brain cancer and stroke.

 Neurocritical Care Unit

 The unit is the largest dedicated medical and surgical intensive care unit in the UK for neuro injuries and conditions, providing state-of-the-art facilities for critically ill patients – especially those with brain injuries and brain haemorrhage as well as both common and rare neurological diseases that require respiratory support.
 Around £1m was raised to support it.

 The library receives 30-40,000 visits every year from the UCL Queen Square Institute of Neurology, the National Hospital, UCL, UCLH and beyond and its web pages are accessed more than 22,000 times each month.
 This project – for which we raised £500,000 – marked a real turning point for the library providing on-site training facilities, a purpose-built archive and a museum.